 Hybrid Male Sterility (HMS)

-HMS means that male savannahs are born with incorrectly developed testes and remain infertile in at least the F1 and F2 generations.
-Very, very occasionally a fertile male savannah is born in the third generation, but the F4 generation is the first to produce reliably fertile males.
+Early generations of male Savannahs suffer Hybrid Male Sterility (HMS).
+HMS means that males are born with incorrectly developed testes.
+Accordingly, they remain infertile in at least the F1 and F2 generations.
+Very, very occasionally a fertile male is born in the third generation but, generally, the F4 generation is the first to produce reliably fertile males.

 Savannah Cat Lifespan